 Ethics and Sustainability in Finance

-Is the finance industry serving the society well?
-This course aims to help students answer this question by introducing them to the ethical challenges and sustainability issues facing today’s financial industry.
+This course aims to introduce students to the sustainability issues and ethical challenges facing today’s financial industry.
 It argues that the industry’s ability to generate long-term sustainable returns depends on well-functioning and well-governed markets that correctly account for ethical issues and societal and environmental risks.

 The course will cover among others the following topics (content may vary from year to year):